kvadrage/mlnx-switchdev-altlinux/mlnx-alt-ansible/README.md

 # Switchdev and Alt Linux play for Ansible
 Ansible play to configure Alt Linux setup with Mellanox Spectrum switch.
 ## Overview
-This play automates network configuration for simple setup, based on Alt Linux servers and Mellanox Spectrum switch (also running Alt Linux with switchdev deriver).
+This play automates network configuration for simple setup, based on Alt Linux servers and Mellanox Spectrum switch (also running Alt Linux with switchdev driver).

 ## Network topology
 ```